 Does a real estate agent need to be involved?

-No, you can submit the offer letter yourself.
+No, you can submit the home offer letter yourself.
 However, real estate agents bring market (and off-market) expertise and negotiation skills to the table, making their involvement worth considering.

-Is an accepted offer binding or can the seller still walk away?
+Is an accepted offer binding, or can the seller still walk away?

 Can you make an offer on a house that is under contract?

 Absolutely.
-There are several instances when sales don’t go through, for example when the payment conditions are not met.
+There are several instances when sales don’t go through.
+For example, when the payment conditions are not met.
 However, as explained above, the seller can’t consider an alternative offer while the property is still under contract.

-Sample letter of offer to buy property
+Sample offer letter to purchase property

 Once you’ve secured the sale using our house offer template, and you’re ready to embark on your vacation rental business journey, explore our vacation software solutions to simplify the setup and management of your venture.